Goffaux-Lab/goffaux-lab/research/spatial_frequency/index.md

   tooltip="Faces Are “Spatial”—Holistic Face Perception Is Supported by Low Spatial Frequencies" style="bare"
   %}

+  {% capture sf_description3 %}
-  <br>  The FFA, a high-level visual region preferentially responding to faces, tunes to progressively higher SF ranges of face information over the course of visual processing, supporting coarse-to-fine recurrent models of vision.
+  The FFA, a high-level visual region preferentially responding to faces, tunes to progressively higher SF ranges of face information over the course of visual processing, supporting coarse-to-fine recurrent models of vision.
   {%
   include button.html
   type="article"